Child Protection and Safeguarding Policy

 The DSL will normally obtain consent from the pupil and/or parents to share child protection information.
 Where there is good reason to do so, the DSL may share information without consent, and will record the reason for deciding to do so.

-Information sharing will take place in a timely and secure manner and only when it is necessary and proportionate to do so and the information to be shared is relevant, adequate and accurate.
-20 Information sharing decisions will be recorded, whether or not the decision is taken to share.
+Information sharing will take place in a fair, lawful, timely and secure manner and only when it is necessary and proportionate to do so and the information to be shared is relevant, adequate and accurate.

 The UK GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
 If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Data Protection Officer.

-30.2 Storing information
+31.2 Storing information

 Our Confidentiality and Information Sharing policy and our Retention and Destruction policy is available to parents and pupils on request.